oitofelix/mininim/index.md

 - Level mirroring mode (completely inverts level constructions horizontally on-the-fly)
 - Joystick mapping and threshold configuration
-- Haptics completely integrated into game mechanics
+- Haptics fully integrated into game mechanics
 - Improved battle system based on upgradable skills, arbitrary number of simultaneous fighters and smarter enemy AI
 - Any type of guard per level, styles applicable to any guard type and